ECHO Magazine 2022

-Echo is an award-winning print magazine created by Columbia students majoring in journalism, graphic design, and photography.
-It is offered every spring semester as the College Magazine Workshop, a capstone class.
+ECHO is an award-winning print magazine produced by Columbia students in journalism, graphic design, and photography.
+Released each spring semester as part of the College Magazine Workshop capstone class, we build the magazine from the ground up, selecting themes and crafting a cohesive design style.

-The second article had a more spiritual aspect, giving the images a more euphoric look and feel.
-Stacking the images on the left helped create a layout that best fits the flow of the body copy.
+The first article tackled a technical question, so we opted for a simple, relatable design by presenting the text as a smartphone text message.
+In contrast, the second article embraced a more spiritual theme, infusing the images with a euphoric look and feel.
+Stacking the images on the left allowed us to create a layout that complement the flow of the body copy effectively.

 For the full magazine, click the link below: